 Fawns are rarely seen in the first few weeks of their life.
 They stay in the deer sanctuary, away from the busier areas of the park.
 They won’t venture further into the park until later in the summer.
 If you do spot a fawn, it’s a magical sight but you should keep your distance.

 For the bucks in the herd, they’ll be starting to re-grow their antlers.
-The new antlers come out all soft and look like they’re covered in a ‘velvety’ fur.
+The new antlers come out looking very soft, as if they’re covered in a ‘velvety’ fur.
 From August onwards, they’ll shed this velvet layer, leaving bloody dreadlocks.
 You may notice them rubbing against trees or fences – anything with a hard surface – to get rid of the layer of skin!
-It looks really grim but the deer aren’t in any pain.
+It might look unsightly but the deer aren’t in any pain.

 September and October